RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 - It draws a configurable grid on the map showing the approximate location of enemies.
 - Ability to play either as a simple soldier in a unit, a team leader or a battlefield commander.
 - Waypoints for infantry units are placed in a way that prefers moving between areas with cover.
 - Extra care is being taken to make units spawn in positions that do not make them explode on mission start or become stuck.
-This is still being improved.
+It still sometimes happens but quite rarely.

 # Installation